 Designed with the working professional in mind, EMU MBA students typically join cohorts who take their core classes together one night a week.
 Classes are delivered in a variety of formats including lecture, case study, and group discussion.
-The program includes 12 prerequisite hours, and a 37 semester-hour core, including a 4-hour capstone course.
-The MBA is usually completed in two and a half years.
+The program includes 9 prerequisite hours, and a 36 semester-hour core, including a 3-hour capstone course.
+The MBA is usually completed in two years.

 In collaboration with the Graduate Program in Conflict Transformation, the MBA program offers a 15 semester hour graduate certificate in Nonprofit/NGO Leadership.
 The certificate is intended for students seeking highly pragmatic, as well as marketable, training.

 Consistent with EMU’s purpose and core values, the EMU MBA program focuses on developing graduates’ management skills, leadership strengths, and stewardship strategies that enable them to not only succeed as effective organizational leaders, but also to help shape the world.

 The EMU MBA core program includes an array of courses that build analytical skills in business management.
 The program includes all the traditional MBA content areas of accounting, finance, economics, and operations research and also teaches the skills within the context of strong ethical behavior that focuses on profit, social good, and environmental sustainability.

 The EMU MBA core program includes many courses that build the qualitative skills necessary to lead in a changing environment, such as courses on comparative perspectives, systems approach to organizational behavior, and business policy and strategy.
 The program places strong emphasis on communications skills, both oral and written, case studies, and team projects.